AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 You can configure different use cases for each match key (e.g., hashed email, hashed phone number).
 To modify use case settings, click the **Edit** button in the Use Cases section.

 ## Filtering audiences {#filtering-audiences}

->[!CONTEXTUALHELP]
-> Filtering audiences by source, access level, and category helps you focus on the data that matters most to your specific collaboration needs.

 When viewing the list of audiences from your data connection, you can filter them by several criteria: